Special Educational Needs

 Frequently Asked Questions

 When your health visitor or doctor makes a routine check, they might suggest that there could be a problem.
-But if you have any worries of your own, you should talk to your health visitor or family doctor.
+If you have any worries, you should talk to your health visitor or family doctor.

 Working together with your child's teachers will often help to sort out worries and problems.
 The closer you work with your child's teachers, the more successful any help for your child can be.